Phoenix Cheer Athletics takes flight onto world stage

 “Last year at Disney was very exciting and helped all of us become closer,” Walter J. Baird Middle School student Sophie Lowe said.
 “We’re hoping to beat the team we lost to last year and get first, so we need to get our priorities straight and practice as hard as we can to keep our focus.”

-West Wilson Middle School student Kaylond Parker said the group practices for two hours twice a week and ramps up the schedule near competition dates.
+West Wilson Middle School student Kaylond Porter said the group practices for two hours twice a week and ramps up the schedule near competition dates.

 “We’re all so focused, and I think it’s really cool that there’s people on our same level from around the world,” she said.
 “My favorite part is the anticipation and hype right before you step on the mat.”

-“It was crazy,” Eden Parker said of the team’s win over the weekend.
+“It was crazy,” Eden Porter said of the team’s win over the weekend.
 “I still haven’t processed it and it’s been a week.”

 Now the team’s sights are fully set on making a mark at the Quest Championship, and Slone said the goal is for the students to use that same drive to succeed after graduation.